 National Scholars Program (NSP)

 Criteria: Merit-based scholarship awarded to non-Michigan residents of the US and Canada.
-Students who receive at least a composite ACT score of 27 (or 1220 CR+M SAT), and have at least a 3.0 cumulative GPA will automatically receive a $12,500 National Scholars of Excellence annual award, with exceptional students earning $13,500 per year through the National Scholars of Prominence.
+Students who receive at least an SAT Total of 1290 or a composite ACT score of 27, and have at least a 3.0 cumulative GPA will automatically receive a $12,500 National Scholars of Excellence annual award, with exceptional students earning $13,500 per year through the National Scholars of Prominence.

 How to Apply: Students who have applied and been accepted for undergraduate admission are automatically considered for this award.

 Value: New first-year students: $7,000 to $13,500.
 In the spirit of philanthropy some or all of a scholarship may be funded by a generous donor to the university.

 These average statistics represent the award profile for new first-year students.